navarroaxel/sales-nodejs/README.md

 # Installation

-After the git clone you should install all the dependencies using the npm (Node Packaged Modules, this guy will download and install software for you).
+After the git clone you should install all the dependencies using the npm command (Node Packaged Modules, this guy will download and install software for you):

     git clone https://github.com/navarroaxel/sales-nodejs.git
     cd sales-nodejs